wicked-rainman/ESP32Dispatcher/README.md

-# ESP32Dispatcher
+# ESP32 Dispatcher
 ## A simple time slice scheduler for ESPs, Arduinos and the like.

 I've had a stab at writing code using RTOS with some success, but every now and then bugs turn up in what I've written and I struggle to resolve where the issues are.
-I've read much of the RTOS documentation but there seems to be some magic involved in building something that is reliable.
+I've read much of the RTOS documentation but there seems to be some magic involved in building something that is robust.
 I guess for me, much of the time RTOS is overkill for what I'm trying to achieve.
 On the most part, my objectives are to read sensors, update some sort of display and maybe read serial data Etc. The problem is, sometimes these tasks block or take an unpredictable length of time to complete.
 This induces delays with every other action I want to perform and for me, that's often unacceptable.

-This task dispatcher satisfies these requirements in a simplistic way.
-You define when you want a process to run.
-If such a task is slow and non re-entrant, then nothing will really help.
-But, what this dispatcher can do is aid with the catchup process.
+This task dispatcher satisfies these objectives in a simplistic way.
+You define when you want a process to run and (optionally) end.
+If any one task is slow and non re-entrant, then nothing will really help.
+What this dispatcher will do is aid with any catching up process.
 Tardy tasks can be picked up and dealt with as soon as any blocking process relinquishes control.
-It effectively flattens the delays on calling other functions.
+It effectively flattens the delays on calling other functions and helps provide a more smooth process flow.
 Taking this approach removes many of the reasons for calling delay() - which we all know, effectively blocks out the processor's ability to do anything else.

+There are pleanty of other "dispatcher" offerings around, but they all seem fairly complicated to use.
+Although this isn't as feature rich as some, it's simplistic approach may be more suitable in a domestic development scenario.

 ### Method: